itjustbong/itjustbong/README.md

 **About Me!**<br /><br />

 - 👨🏽‍💻 I’m currently working as a Software Engineer at Miele Korea.<br />
+- 🗼 And I'm in charge of CTO in a platform-based StartUp.
 - 🌱 I’m currently exploring Python, Javascript with a big interest in Web(React, NodeJS, MonogoDB ...) and HardWare. <br />
 - 🤔 My interests are Web, AI Robot and developing some useful and cool stuff xD<br />
 - 💼 I want to make a lot of money.<br />